The circle indicate the time we are discussing in this section

 Tachi and Katana

-Until the end of the Nanboku-Cho period or beginning of the Muromachi period, the sword was suspended from one’s waist, the blade side down.
-When a sword was worn this way, swordsmith’s inscription faces outsite.
-That means when you see the inscription, the cutting side comes right.
-This is called Tachi.
-Yet, around
+Until the end of the Nanboku-cho period or beginning of the Muromachi period, samurais suspended swords from one’s waist, the blade side down.
+When a sword was worn this way, the swordsmith’s inscription faces outward, which means that the blade comes on your right when you see the inscription.
+In this case, the sword is called tachi.
+Yet, around the Muromachi period, a sword was worn between one’s belt, with the blade up.
+The inscription of the swordsmiths faced outward when it was worn.
+Therefore, when you see the inscription, the cutting edge comes on your left.
+Then it is classified as Katana.

 Tachi > Katana > Wakizashi > Tanto